Richard Gorman Showcases Best Brands Using Instagram Video

 Rich Gorman is a pioneer in the online marketing space, best known for his social media zeal and for his groundbreaking work in direct response marketing.

-Rich Gorman is an online marketing guru, and perhaps best known for his inventive and standard-setting work in direct response marketing.
+Richard Gorman is an online marketing guru, and perhaps best known for his inventive and standard-setting work in direct response marketing.
 As an industry thought leader Gorman gives away thousands of dollars in trade secrets and insider information, on a daily basis.
 Moreover, he is a technology pundit and a social media expert.
 Gorman frequently opines and makes predictions on matters related to social networking, search engines, online commerce, and more.